Rommel Fernández: Club career

 Fernández was born in the Panama City neighborhood of El Chorrillo.
-In 1987 the 21-year-old signed for CD Tenerife in Spain from Alianza, scoring a career-best 18 goals in his second season as the Canary Islands side was promoted to La Liga for the second time in its history; in the following years he also netted in double digits as the club retained its top division status – in the 1989–90 campaign he was named Best South American Player (sic) in the Spanish League and, the following year, was voted best Ibero-American player in the competition by news agency EFE, receiving the Trofeo EFE.
+In 1987, the 21-year-old signed for CD Tenerife in Spain from Alianza, scoring a career-best 18 goals in his second season as the Canary Islands side was promoted to La Liga for the second time in its history; in the following years he also netted in double digits as the club retained its top division status – in the 1989–90 campaign he was named Best South American Player (sic) in the Spanish League and, the following year, was voted best Ibero-American player in the competition by news agency EFE, receiving the Trofeo EFE.

-Nicknamed "The Panzer", Fernández moved to Valencia CF in 1991, but was used mostly as a backup in his only season, scoring just two goals.
-Subsequently he joined Albacete Balompié on loan, helping the Castile-La Mancha team retain its first division status in its second season ever and scoring his 50th league goal in the process, against former club Tenerife.
+Nicknamed "El Panzer", Fernández moved to Valencia CF in 1991, but was used mostly as a backup in his only season, scoring just two goals.
+Subsequently he joined Albacete Balompié on loan, helping the Castilla–La Mancha team retain its first division status in its second season ever and scoring his 50th league goal in the process, against former club Tenerife.